SSyncropel Docs

 Path A — environment-variable bootstrap (preferred)

-The kernel reads SPL_BOOTSTRAP_TOKEN at startup, before the auth preflight.
-If the variable is set and the default namespace has zero service accounts, the kernel programmatically mints an SA and a paired API token whose secret portion is the env-var value.
+The engine reads SPL_BOOTSTRAP_TOKEN at startup, before the auth preflight.
+If the variable is set and the default namespace has zero service accounts, the engine programmatically mints an SA and a paired API token whose secret portion is the env-var value.
 The matching bearer is spl_<env>_<sa>_<secret>.

 SECRET=$(head -c 32 /dev/urandom | base64 | tr -d '/+=' | head -c 32)